How to Overcome Language Barriers When Traveling

 Another good idea is to learn how to pronounce the names of the places you want to travel to.
 If you are worried that you will forget the words or phrases, make a note in a notebook or on your phone for quick reference.

-ⓘ TIP: Buy travel guide, like the ones produced by Lonely Planet.
+ⓘ TIP: Buy travel guides, like the ones produced by Lonely Planet.
 They have lists of basic foreign phrases, as well as maps and travel information.

 4. Relax and just do your best